 Dental implants are artificial tooth roots for tooth restoration.
 The dental implant procedure creates the environment for the installation of permanent replacement teeth.
-You can get a single tooth implant, mini dental implants or full dental implants.
+You can get a single tooth implant, mini implants or full dental implants in Yonkers.
 The required surgery imbeds titanium posts into your upper or lower jaw to attached dental caps that resemble your other teeth.
-Ask your dentists Yonkers, top implant specialists about dental implants.
-At our Cosmetic & Implants Dentistry of Yonkers we use only the best quality medical grade titanium or titanium alloy for dental implants.
+Ask your implant dentist in Yonkers how tooth implants can help fix your smile.
+At our Cosmetic & Implants Dentistry, we use only the best quality medical grade titanium or titanium alloy for dental implants.

 Dental implants can improve your health and your quality of life.
 They allow you to smile and enjoy the foods you love.
 The dental implant procedure is a form of prosthetic or artificial replacement dentistry — but also considered a form of cosmetic dentistry by most dental health insurance plans.
 Therefore, implants are not always covered.

-If you need dental implants — whether you need a single tooth implant, mini dental implants or full dental implants — talk to your dentist open on Saturday.
-At your first appointment, your Yonkers dentist examines your mouth, gums and teeth.
-If necessary, a dental cleaning follows that also includes X-rays of your bone structure.
+If you need teeth implants — whether you need a single tooth implant, mini implants or full dental implants — talk to your dentist open on Saturday.
+At your first appointment, your implant dentist in Yonkers examines your mouth, gums, and teeth.
+If necessary, a dental cleaning follows which also includes X-rays of your bone structure.

-After the examination, your dentist explains how your bone density, oral hygiene, medical history and everyday habits affect your ability to get successful implants.
+After the examination, your dentist explains how your bone density, oral hygiene, medical history, and everyday habits affect your ability to get successful implants.
 Your dentist, open on Saturday as well as Saturday, shares what you can expect before, during and after the procedure.
 During this consultation, you can discuss options for anesthesia or sedation dentistry, depending on your comfort level.
-Your dentist also explains the cost of your dental implant procedure.
+Your dentist also explains the cost of dental implants.
 Costs vary, based on the number and location of the teeth to be replaced.